ceumicrodata/onboarding/_episodes/08-tools.md

 - out_path: Path where the output should be written.

-## An example how to run time machine tool on the srv
+## An example how to run time machine tool on the server

+In this example we would like to clean the raw NACE input dates by ceg_id:

 ```
 $ python3 timemachine_mp.py -u temp/rovat_902_fortm_fotev.csv input/frame-20190508/frame_with_dates.csv alrovat_id teaor ceg_id temp/rovat_902_tm.csv 25